operand/agency/site/_articles/synchronous_requests.md

 `before_remove()` callbacks, but may be used within actions or other callbacks.

 Also notice the timeout value.
 The default is 3 seconds.
-Make sure to increase this appropriately for longer running actions like model inference.
+Make sure to increase this appropriately for longer running actions.